Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: The arithmetic relative-trace formula

-\begin{itemize} \item[(i)] The cycles $Z.T(f_1)$ and $Z. T(f_2)$ have disjoint support (on the generic fiber). \item [(ii)] Abusing notation, we still let $T(f_{i})$ denote the (flat) correspondence on the integral model $\sX_{u}'$.
-Then the cycles $\sZ'_{u}.T(f_{1})$ and $ \sZ_{u}'.
-T(f_{2})$ have disjoint supports in $\sX'_{u}$. \end{itemize} \end{lemma} \begin{proof} Part $(i)$ follows from \cite[Theorem 8.5~(i)]{RSZ3}.
+\begin{itemize} \item[(i)] The cycles $Z.\hT(f_1)$ and $Z. \hT(f_2)$ have disjoint support (on the generic fiber). \item [(ii)] Let $(\Phi,u)$ be an auxiliary datum relative to a place $w\vert v$ of $F$, and consider the auxiliary objects associated in \S~\ref{sec: aux sh}.
+Abusing notation, we still let $\hT(f_{i})$ denote the (flat) correspondence on the integral model $\sX_{u}'$.
+Then the cycles $\sZ'_{u}.\hT(f_{1})$ and $ \sZ_{u}'. \hT(f_{2})$ have disjoint supports in $\sX'_{u}$. \end{itemize} \end{lemma} \begin{proof} Part $(i)$ follows from \cite[Theorem 8.5~(i)]{RSZ3}.
 (The result in {\it loc. cit} only treats the auxiliary Shimura variety attached to $\wt \G$; but it implies the desired result for $\G$.)

 For $(ii)$ case (a), the integral model with Drinfeld $m$-level structure at one factor and with hyperspecial level ($m=0$) at the other factor is regular.
-The proof of \cite[Theorem 8.5~(ii)]{RSZ3} (only the case $f_2=e_{K}$ was considered there) still applies to show that the cycles $ \sZ_{u}'.
-T(f_1)$ and $\sZ_{u}'.
-T(f_2)$ have disjoint supports in $\sX'_{u}$.
+The proof of \cite[Theorem 8.5~(ii)]{RSZ3} (only the case $f_2=e_{K}$ was considered there) still applies to show that the cycles $ \sZ_{u}'. \hT(f_1)$ and $\sZ_{u}'. \hT(f_2)$ have disjoint supports in $\sX'_{u}$.

 In case (b), the integral model is the resolution given in \S \ref{ss:int mod} of the moduli scheme and the Hecke correspondences are obtained by base change and hence remain finite flat.
 The cycles are obtained by strict transforms.
 Hence it suffices to show the disjointness before the resolution, which again follows from \cite[Theorem 8.5~(ii)]{RSZ3}.
 (Strictly speaking, the result of {\it loc. cit.} concerns the case of Drinfeld $m$-levels rather than Iwahori level.
-However, we may pull back the cycles to the moduli scheme with Drinfeld level for $m=1$ and then apply that result.)
+However, we may pull back the cycles to the moduli scheme with Drinfeld level for $m=1$ and then apply that result.) \end{proof}